ITINERARY:

 Both groups meet for

-a picnic lunch in the shade of plane trees.
-After
+a picnic lunch in the shade of plane trees surrounding the

-lunch, there is a choice of another walk or to visit a winery
+lunch, there is a choice of another walk or a visit to a winery

 in Nemea where the mythic companion is Hercules (the